Dating Profile

-I’m attempting to live with an open heart and with scrupulous epistemic standards.
+I’m attempting to live with an open heart, robust ethics, and scrupulous epistemic standards.
 Above everything else, I want relationships, romantic or otherwise, that support and nourish me in that.

 I'm open to two pretty different flavors of relationship:

-- a high intensity, high commitment, long-term Partnership, on the one hand,
+and a high intensity, high commitment, long-term Partnership, on the other.

-Long term - High intensity Partnership (with a captial P)
+Long term - High intensity Partnership (with a capital P)

 I want a partner who inspires me to be better than I am.